South American U20 Championships in Athletics

-The South American U20 Championships in Athletics are the South American championships in the sport of athletics which is open for those in the junior age category (19 years or under).
-It is organized by the South American Athletics Confederation (CONSUDATLE).
+The South American U20 Championships in Athletics are the South American championships in the sport of athletics which is open for those in the U20 age category (19 years or under).
+It is organized by the South American Athletics Confederation (Atletismo Sudamericano).

 The competition was first held in 1959 in Buenos Aires.
 It was an annual event from its inaugural year until 1962, at which point it was held every two years.
 The championships became an annual event again over the period between 1983 and 2003, but reverted to a biennial format from then onwards.

 Awards

 Medals are awarded for individuals and relay team members for the first three places in each event.

 Trophies are awarded to teams in each category (male and female) with the highest total number of cumulative points in the entire competition.
 In addition, a trophy will be given to the country for the overall title.

 A trophy is also presented to both a male and a female athlete for the most outstanding performance.